 Zymbit security modules are easy to integrate - hard to penetrate

 A Streamlined Workflow - from PCB design to first product in less than 6 weeks.

-Zymbit engineers used the DRC and 3D modelling capabilities of Altium to get first pass prototypes that were functional and close to production ready.
+Zymbit engineers used the DRC and 3D modeling capabilities of Altium Designer to get first pass prototypes that were functional and close to production ready.

 Easy Mechanical Integration - exporting STEP files from to SolidWorks

 A key feature of Zymbit security modules is their resistance to physical tampering.
 Achieving this required custom packaging with detailed features and tight tolerances.
 Being able to export Zymbit components from as .STEP files made it simple to exchange information with our mechanical designers who used SolidWorks to design custom mechanical components, model and visualize their overall assembly in 3D.

 Zymbit components created in Altium Designer, exported at .STEP files